 The Effect of Parkinson’s on Mobility

-In the UK, two people are diagnosed with Parkinson’s disease every hour.
-Because of this, it is estimated that around 127,000 people are currently living with the condition in Great Britain.
 The effects that Parkinson’s can have on a person’s life can be heart-breaking.
-Every day tasks like using the stairs or even making a cup of tea can be made extremely difficult by the symptoms.
+Everyday tasks like using the stairs or even making a cup of tea can be made extremely difficult by the symptoms.

 Parkinson’s sufferers lack dopamine (a chemical found in the brain) because specific nerve cells inside their brain have died.
-Because of this, movements are restricted and often slower.
-One of the most common symptoms of Parkinson’s disease is tremors, in which a part of the body will shake uncontrollably.
+Because of this, movements are restricted and often much slower.
+One of the most common symptoms of Parkinson’s disease are involuntary tremors, causing various parts of the body (most often hands and arms) to shake uncontrollably.
 Other symptoms include muscle stiffness and slowness of movement.